Skip to content

 things to do in xinjiang

-• The best time to visit Hemu and Kanas is probably Autumn when temperatures are not too low, and you can photograph spectacular autumn landscapes, but you should expect a lot of tourists.
-Winter offers totally different views, with a lot of snow, and it’s also possible to ski.
+• The best time to visit Hemu and Kanas is probably Autumn when temperatures are not too low.
+You can photograph spectacular autumn landscapes, but you should expect a lot of tourists.
+Winter offers different views, with a lot of snow, and it’s also possible to ski.

 • In the Hemu Village, only a couple of hotels accept foreigners.